lukeyou05/tacky-borders/README.md

     enabled: False

   # Example rule:
-  # - match: Class                   # Match based on Class or Title
+  # - match: Class                   # Match based on Class, Title, or Process
-  #   name: "MozillaWindowClass"     # Class or title name to match
+  #   name: "MozillaWindowClass"     # Class/title/process name to match
   #   strategy: Equals               # Matching strategy: Equals, Contains, or Regex (default: Equals)
-  #   enabled: True                  # Enable mode: True, False, or Auto (default: Auto)
+  #   enabled: True                  # Border enabled: True, False, or Auto (default: Auto)
   #
   # Notes:
   #   - Any option in the global config can also be defined in window_rules.